letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 .. note::
  Formulas used in tasks (thus not using the rules) may refer to ``%value%`` for the new current value and ``%pvalue%`` for the previous value before ``PLUGIN_READ`` was called.
  These notations cannot be used in the rules.
- If a previous value is needed, one has to use variables for it.
+ If a previous value in rules is needed, one has to use variables for it.

 Dot Notation